matrix-org/synapse/docs/manhole.md

 (`bind_addresses` in the above is important: it ensures that access to the manhole is only possible for local users).

+**Docker Note**
+If you are using docker, you will need to use 0.0.0.0 for the bind_addresses above.
+This is so docker can forward traffic to synapse.

 Note that this will give administrative access to synapse to **all users** with shell access to the server.
 It should therefore **not** be enabled in environments where untrusted users have shell access.